wraig0/Akka-remoting/README.md

 # Akka-remoting
-Scala scripts for connection speed testing using actors.
+Scala scripts for connection testing using actors.

 ## Description:
 This package allows connection speed testing through two actors, each on separate Ports (and can be configured to